nvh95/jest-preview/CONTRIBUTING.md

 Whenever `preview.debug()` is triggered, or whenever a test fails, you will see the changes reflected on the browser immediately.

+## Examples

+There are some examples to demonstrate how `jest-preview` can be used with popular frameworks at [examples](https://github.com/nvh95/jest-preview/tree/main/examples).
+Most of the packages have following npm scripts:

+- `jest-preview`: Start Jest Preview Server and open Jest Preview Dashboard
+- `test`/`test:watch`: Run test
+- `test:nc`: Run test without cache, useful when you use that example to develope/ debug an issue

+Before running any example, please help to temporary delete `tailwind.config.js` or `postcss.config.js` at `jest-preview`'s root.
+The reason is that example can read PostCSS/ TailwindCSS config and crash your test/ app.
+This is a workaround for this current setup and will be fixed when we migrate this repository to monorepo architecture.

 ## How jest-preview works

 - See [HOW_JEST_PREVIEW_WORKS.md](https://github.com/nvh95/jest-preview/tree/main/HOW_JEST_PREVIEW_WORKS.md)